 TGac Editor, please change the existing text (TGac D2.0, P111L23-L25) as below.

-The sharing of the EDCA TXOP occurs when an EDCAF has obtained access to the medium, making the associated AC the primary AC, and includes traffic from queues associated with other ACs in MU PPDUs transmitted during the TXOP.
+The sharing of the EDCA TXOP occurs when an EDCAF has obtained access to the medium, making the corresponding AC the primary AC, and includes traffic from queues associated with other ACs in MU PPDUs transmitted during the TXOP.

 Sub-clause 9.19.2.2: 4400